GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-concepts.md

 ## 6. Defeating Cards
 6.1.
 Cards in play can be defeated when they have damage equal to or greater than their HP, or when an ability defeats them directly.

 6.2.
-When a non-leader unit is defeated, it goes to its owner's [discard pile](game-zones.md#discard-pile).
+When a non-leader unit is defeated, it goes to its owner's [discard pile](game-zones.md#g-discard-pile).

 6.3.
-When a leader unit is defeated, it flips to its Leader side and moves to its owner's [base zone](game-zones.md#base-zone), exhausted.
+When a leader unit is defeated, it flips to its Leader side and moves to its owner's [base zone](game-zones.md#a-base-zone), exhausted.

 6.4.
 When an upgrade is defeated, it goes to its owner's discard pile.

 6.5.
 When a token is defeated, it is set aside out-of-play.

 6.6.
 When a resource is defeated, it goes to its owner's discard pile faceup.

+## 7. Aspects and Unique Cards
+7.1.
+Aspects
+- There are six aspects: Vigilance, Command, Aggression, Cunning, Villainy, and Heroism.
+- Players incur an aspect penalty when playing cards with aspects not provided by their leader or base.
+- The aspect penalty is 2 additional resources for each missing aspect icon.

+7.2.
+Unique Cards
+- Unique cards are indicated by a ⟡ symbol before their name.
+- A player can only control one copy of each unique card at a time.
+- If a player would control a second copy of a unique card, they must immediately defeat one copy.

+7.3.
+Play vs. Put into Play
+- "Play" means to use a card from hand by paying its cost and following standard play rules.
+- "Put into play" means to move a card into play without paying its cost or triggering "When Played" abilities.

+## 8. Resources and Costs
+8.1.
+Resources are cards placed facedown in a player's [resource zone](game-zones.md#d-resource-zone).

+8.2.
+To play a card or use certain abilities, a player must exhaust a number of ready resources equal to the cost.

+8.3.
+Players can add one card from their hand to their resource zone during the regroup phase.

+8.4.
+Some abilities allow players to put cards into play as resources outside of the regroup phase.

+8.5.
+The printed cost of a card can be modified by various effects, including the aspect penalty.

 ---